 While we really think you should read the entire post, here are the important “jump to” points:

-The opening of Star Wars: Galaxy’s Edge at Walt Disney World takes this challenge to a new level.
-Not only will Walt Disney World transform forever on August 29 when Galaxy’s Edge opens at Hollywood Studios, but in trying to make the opening as tolerable an experience as possible, Disney has really thrown a wrench into planning with Extra Extra Magic Hours.
+The opening of Star Wars: Galaxy’s Edge at Walt Disney World is bringing a new level of change to Walt Disney World.
+Not only did Walt Disney World transform forever on August 29 when Galaxy’s Edge opens at Hollywood Studios, but in trying to make the opening as tolerable an experience as possible, Disney has really thrown a wrench into planning with Extra Extra Magic Hours.

 In this post, we try our best to address the challenges guests visiting Walt Disney World between August 29 and November 2 will face.

 Here are the most significant changes that will be in effect for the opening of Galaxy’s Edge and the weeks thereafter:

 August 29 Onward - New FastPass+ tiers at Hollywood Studios go into effect

 September 1 to November 2 - 6AM to 9AM Extra Magic Hours daily at Hollywood Studios for guests of Disney hotels (and select partner hotels)